 You may only cancel a reservation if it is more than 48 hours in advance.
 Seating is competitive so it is important to honor the commitment rather than waste a seat that could have been used by another student.
 Penalties for a “no-show” are at the discretion of the professor, and it is recommended that you consult your syllabus regarding the professor’s policy.
 However, if an emergency situation occurs, please contact your professor with a detailed explanation, and it will be handled on a case-by-case basis.

 There will be NO LATE ENTRIES once the event has started.
 These events invite professionals from the community into The EXCHANGE, and it is expected that you conduct yourself professionally and arrive on time.
 Allow time to find parking on campus and feel free to arrive early to take advantage of the computers and study space before the event.

 Priority is given to business students via the ability to register for events in advance.
-If you are Pending status for the College of Business Administration or a student from another college, you may arrive 10 minutes early in the hope of getting an available seat.
+If you are Pending status for the College of Business or a student from another college, you may arrive 10 minutes early in the hope of getting an available seat.
 However, there is no guarantee of availability.

 Business casual is recommended but not required.
 Please keep in mind these are professionals visiting from the community who are often seeking bright-minded and qualified students to employ.
 There often are opportunities at the end of the session to meet the speaker and ask for a business card, so it is in your best interest to look not only presentable but hirable.

 UCF College of Business Diversity Speaker Series presented by Brian Nichols, Laurette Koellner and the Dean’s Advisory Board

 MISSION: The UCF College of Business Diversity Speaker Series is a forum for students to further their awareness of issues and opportunities to “Become More Inclusive and Diverse” in support of UCF’s strategic goal.
 The series encourages participants to appreciate differing perspectives, cultivate critical thinking and foster open communication.